*Edited Nov 8, 2017*

 Once she was out of earshot, Tony addressed the man across from him.

-"She thinks I'm David Henderson and that I'm in town visiting a friend for the week so that I can attend their graduation," Michael shrugged.
+"She thinks I'm David Henderson and that I'm in town visiting a friend for the week so that I can attend their graduation," Michael said with a shrug.

 "Why the fake name?"
 Tony asked, curious.

 "Are you expecting something to happen?"
-Tony frowned.
+Tony asked, frowning.